Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "No, and that’s one of the ways they may be better than us.
 They’re *intensely* loyal and they feel they owe us a great deal."

-"I hope that does not set any unreasonable expectations…"
+"I hope that does not set any unreasonable expectations..."

 "It might, in time.
 For now we’ve done right by them.
 You in particular, Mister President; they know the politics of the thing are much more difficult for you and your party, and they are nothing if not a practical people."